 Does the number of bedrooms appreciably increase my property value and make it easier to sell my house?
-Land Registry house prices were – on average – around £165,000 in December 2013, yet according to zoopla.co.uk, there is a considerable price differential between homes with three bedrooms and those with four.
-Whereas the average house sold price in the UK for three-bedroom homes is around £135,000, the average price for a four-bedroom property is over £220,000.
-Real UK house buyers are more concerned about individuals having private sleeping space rather than the total area of the property, so adding rooms – extend a place, and dividing larger bedrooms into two will often increase house values significantly.
-Here are 12 more tips to increase the value of your home displayed in a handy infographic.
+Land Registry house prices were – on average – around £165,000 in December 2013, yet according to zoopla.co.uk, there is a significant price differential between homes with three bedrooms and those with four.
+Whereas the average house sold price in the UK for three-bedroom homes is around £135,000, the average cost for a four-bedroom property is over £220,000.
+Genuine UK house buyers are more concerned about individuals having private sleeping space than the property’s total area, so adding rooms – extending a place, and dividing more oversized bedrooms into two will often increase house values significantly.
+Here are 12 more tips to increase the value of your home displayed in a helpful infographic.

-Is building a house-extension a cost-effective improvement to help sell your home?
-Making an extension is a very costly way to add extra bedrooms or space to property, so don’t do it without first assessing the cost-effectiveness of such a move.
-The work involved is incredibly dirty and disruptive, and it will reduce the area of external gardens and land.
-It is essential to compare the cost of such a project with the likely effect it will have on your property’s value especially if you make improvements to sell your home.
+Is building a house extension a cost-effective improvement to help sell your home?
+Making an extension is a very costly way to add extra bedrooms or space to the property, so don’t do it without first assessing the cost-effectiveness of such a move.
+The work involved is dirty and disruptive, and it will reduce the area of external gardens and land.
+It is essential to compare the cost of such a project with the likely effect on your property’s value, especially if you make improvements to sell your home.
 It is also essential to check that your project complies with current planning regulations.
 If you need to sell your house fast, then just extending a room will add value.

 According to a survey conducted by Halifax back in 2006, the transformation of a loft delivers the best value for money when extending a home.
-Loft conversions to a fully functional room can cost from as little as little as £8,000.
-However, according to zoopla.co.uk, the extra space created by a loft conversion has the potential to add up to £20,876 to the value of an average home in Britain, so the work delivers both convenience and cost-effectiveness.
-While some homeowners will decide to extend a room, some will go to the trouble and expense of excavating the earth under their home to create a basement, this type of extension – and the associated structural issues it presents – means the total cost of such a project can be as much as £80,000.
+Loft conversions to a fully functional room can cost as little as £8,000.
+According to zoopla.co.uk, extra space created by a loft conversion adds up to £20,876 to the average home in Britain, so the work is convenient and cost-effective.
+However, while some homeowners will extend a room, some will create a basement.
+This type of extension – and the associated structural issues it presents – means the total cost of such a project can be as much as £80,000.